Why bother with customer loyalty programs?

 But savings don’t end there.

-Members of this loyalty program also get free shipping, coupons, exclusive sales, birthday bonuses, and other rewards.
+Members of this loyalty program also get free shipping, special coupons, birthday gifts, first notifications about sales promotions, and other rewards.

 If customers spend over $200 a year, they upgrade to the second tier: Superstar.
 Once you reach that status, you’ll get even more—and bigger—rewards.